12 Top-Rated Attractions in Groningen & Easy Day Trips

 Address: Wolfhorn 1A, 9761 BA Eelde

 Where to Stay in Groningen for Sightseeing

-- The Student Hotel Groningen: budget-friendly rates, funky design, ping pong, lovely breakfast, laundry room.
+- Budget Hotels: The Student Hotel Groningen offers budget-friendly rates, a fun and funky design, a lovely breakfast, laundry facilities, and ping pong.

 Day Trips from Groningen